sunriseapps/imagesorcery-mcp/src/imagewizard_mcp/scripts/README.md

 These scripts share some common functions and patterns:

-- All scripts use a central logger from `imagewizard_mcp.logging_config`
+- All scripts use a central logger from `imagesorcery_mcp.logging_config`
 - They typically create the `models` directory if it doesn't exist
 - They handle existing files to avoid unnecessary downloads
 - Progress bars are provided for downloads using `tqdm`